New Jersey Divorce Chronicles, Part 14: Analyzing The Outcomes

 Over the past year, we have followed two couples — Sharon and Robert, and Jason and Melissa — as they navigated the process of getting a divorce in New Jersey.
-As we saw in our previous installment, both of our couples now have and both will soon be legally divorced.
+As we saw in our previous installment, both of our couples now have marital settlement agreements and both will soon be legally divorced.
 What are some of the important takeaways from their cases?
 In this final blog in the series, let’s a take a look.

 What’s Similar: Both couples ended up with shared child custody, and both ended up dividing their property and debts fairly evenly.
 In both cases, alimony presented the most complex issue—but also in both cases, finding the right solution depended on focusing on New Jersey law and trying to address the real post-divorce needs and abilities of each spouse, as well as the needs of their children.